-Classic American barn designs have transcended the bounds of regional aesthetic and time period.
-While certain barn styles are indicative of a distinct era in the history of Western expansion and early American settlement, lines have become undoubtedly blurred through preservation of tradition and reinventive architectural design.
+Classic American barn designs have transcended the bounds of regional aesthetics and periods.
+While certain barn styles are indicative of a distinct era in the history of Western expansion and early American settlement, lines have become undoubtedly blurred through the preservation of tradition and re-inventive architectural design.

 DC Builders boasts an impressive portfolio that includes both classic and neoclassic barn designs.
 Fine attention to detail and an appreciation for the centuries-old, farm-centric tradition that defines different regions throughout the U.S. makes for a unique repertoire of custom creations.